 - We used version 1.01 of the groundwater availability model for the minor aquifers in the Llano Uplift Region to analyze the Hickory and Ellenburger-San Saba aquifers.
-See Shi and others (2016a and b) for assumptions and limitations of the model. - The groundwater availability model for the minor aquifers in the Llano Uplift Region contains eight layers (from top to bottom): - o Layer 1 Cretaceous age and younger water-bearing units - o Layer 2 Permian and Pennsylvanian age confining units - o Layer 3 the Marble Falls Aquifer and equivalent - o Layer 4 Mississippian age confining units - o Layer 5 the Ellenburger-San Saba Aquifer and equivalent - o Layer 6 Cambrian age confining units - o Layer 7 the Hickory Aquifer and equivalent, and - o Layer 8 Precambrian age confining units - Individual water budgets for the district were determined for the Ellenburger-San Saba Aquifer (Layer 5) and the Hickory Aquifer (Layer 7).
-The Marble Falls Aquifer does not occur within the Menard County Underground Water District and therefore no groundwater budget values are included for it in this report. - Water budget terms were averaged for the period 1981 to 2010 (stress periods 2 through 31) - The model was run with MODFLOW-USG (Panday and others, 2013).
+See Shi and others (2016) for assumptions and limitations of the model. - The groundwater availability model for the minor aquifers in the Llano Uplift Region contains eight layers (from top to bottom): - Layer 1 Cretaceous age and younger water-bearing units - Layer 2 Permian and Pennsylvanian age confining units - Layer 3 the Marble Falls Aquifer and equivalent - Layer 4 Mississippian age confining units - Layer 5 the Ellenburger-San Saba Aquifer and equivalent - Layer 6 Cambrian age confining units - Layer 7 the Hickory Aguifer and equivalent, and - Layer 8 Precambrian age confining units - Individual water budgets for the district were determined for the Ellenburger-San Saba Aquifer (Layer 5) and the Hickory Aquifer (Layer 7).
+The Marble Falls Aquifer does not occur within the Lipan-Kickapoo Water Conservation District and therefore no groundwater budget values are included for it in this report. - Water budget terms were averaged for the period 1981 through 2010 (stress periods 2 through 31). - The model was run using MODFLOW-USG (Panday and others, 2013).